Ron Cephas Jones Cancels Commencement Speech At NJ Grad Ceremony, ‘This Is Us’ Star Hints At Health Problems

 “I can use all the hugs I can get.”

 Jones also talked about his character William’s emotional death scene.
-This Is Us fans were prepared for Ron’s character to die—he was introduced as having stage 4 stomach cancer—but the gut-wrenching scene was too much for Jones’ own daughter, Hamilton star Jasmine Cephas Jones, to watch.
+This Is Us fans were prepared for Ron’s character to die—he was introduced as having stage four stomach cancer—but the gut-wrenching scene was too much for Jones’ own daughter, Hamilton star Jasmine Cephas Jones, to watch.

 “It’s difficult to watch,” Ron admitted.